Paebbels/pyVHDLParser/doc/TokenStream/Usage.rst

 #####

 The following shows two code examples on how to use the Tokenizer.
-The first is generated based. the second one retrieves an iterator from the generator and allows a low-level access to the chain of tokens.
+The first is generator-based.
+The second one retrieves an iterator from the generator and uses low-level access to the chain of tokens.

 Token Generator
 ***************